modulocity/automationstationgame.com/_posts/devlog-21.md

 ## Wrap up

 That's all for this devlog!
 Thanks for making it this far and hopefully I didn't bore you with all the technical details.
-In this next sprint, I will be continuing to work on the progression mechanics including island unlocking, so stay tuned for the next devlog!
+In the next sprint, I will be continuing to work on the progression mechanics including island unlocking, so stay tuned for the next devlog!

 ## Changelog: